Another Taxpayer Win in The Courts For R&D Credits

-In a recent opinion, the US Tax Court rebuffed another attempt by the IRS to deny the R&D credits credit to taxpayers.
+In a recent opinion, the U.S Tax Court rebuffed another attempt by the IRS to deny R&D Tax Credits to taxpayers.
 By granting summary judgment to the taxpayer, the Court upheld the string of cases that define what funded research means.

 The Case: Populous Holdings, Inc. v.
 IRS